Anxious People

-Anxious People (original title in Folk med ångest) is a novel by Swedish writer Fredrik Backman published by Månpocket in 2019.
+Anxious People (original title in Folk med ångest) is a novel by Swedish writer Fredrik Backman published by Forum in 2019.
 The novel was published in English in 2021.

 It was adapted into a Netflix television series of the same name, which premiered on 29 December 2021.

 Plot summary

 Ten years ago, a man lost all his savings due to a financial crash.
 He visited a financial banker named Zara and asked for advice, but she flatly said it was his fault for giving the bank his money.
 The man wrote a letter to her before taking his own life by jumping off the bridge.

-In the present day, a woman tries to rob a bank to get enough money to pay for rent, so her ex-husband won't take her children away.
-Unfortunately, it is a cashless bank, so she panics and runs to a nearby apartment building to avoid being caught by the police.
-The bank robber enters an apartment viewing, and the people inside see her pistol and assume that it is a robbery.
-The bank robber hesitantly accepts that she is taking the people hostage as she tried to maintain order.
+In the present day, a bank robber tries to rob a bank to get enough money to pay for rent, so his children won't be taken away.
+Unfortunately, it is a cashless bank, so the bank robber panics and runs to a nearby apartment building to avoid being caught by the police.
+The bank robber enters an apartment viewing, and the people inside see the robber's pistol and assume that it is a robbery.
+The bank robber hesitantly accepts that he is taking the people hostage as he tries to maintain order.

 The hostages are apartment renovators Anna-Lena and Roger, expecting mothers Julia and Ro, an elderly Estelle, and bank owner Zara.
 They find a man named Lennart wearing a bunny suit inside the bathroom.
 Anna-Lena admits that she hired Lennart to cause a commotion to lower the bidding price of other prospective buyers, in order to make Roger believe that he negotiated the price himself.
 They split up in silence, as Roger had taken pride in his negotiation skills.

 Ro follows Roger and admits to him that the reason she nitpicks every apartment her wife Julia brings her to is because she fears she isn't ready to be a parent.
 Roger assures her that she'll be a good mother and encourages her to buy the apartment.
 Anna-Lena tells Julia that she fears Roger hates her for deceiving him, but Julia promises her that all couples show their love to their spouses in unconventional ways.
 A standoffish Zara looks at the bridge from the apartment's balcony and complains about human greed and economic systems to Lennart.
 When all the hostages regroup, Roger tells Julia that Ro is excited and nervous to be a mother, and Julia tells Roger that he is enough and that Anna-Lena still loves him.